 Urban nutrient management plans are required for golf courses and state-owned lands, as well as publicly owned land that is fertilized within a Municipal Separate Storm Sewer System (MS4) permit area.
 Urban nutrient management plans must be written by certified planners, and plans for golf courses and state-owned lands must be approved by the Virginia Department of Conservation and Recreation.

 DCR encourages all turfgrass and landscape professionals to consider nutrient management plans for the areas they manage.
 DCR offers training and certification exams twice a year for those interested in becoming certified planners.

 DCR also maintains a directory of private-sector certified planners who develop nutrient management plans for a variety of turfgrass and landscape management situations.

 Homeowners who would like to have an urban nutrient management plan developed for their landscape should contact their local Virginia Cooperative Extension Master Gardener program.
 Many of these programs offer plan-writing services for a small fee.
 Also, you'll find some helpful tips on keeping your lawn green and our waterways clean in this brochure.

-Alternatively, homeowners looking to hire or already using a lawn service should encourage the company to participate in DCR’s Water Quality Agreement (WQA) program if it already doesn’t.
+Alternatively, homeowners looking to hire or already using a lawn service should encourage the company to participate in DCR’s Green & Clean Initiative program if it already doesn’t.
 The agreement demonstrates the company’s commitment to application practices that minimize nutrient runoff pollution to Virginia’s waters, including the Chesapeake Bay.
 Participation in the program is voluntary.

-Here’s a list of lawn-care companies participating in the Water Quality Agreement program.
+Here’s a list of lawn-care companies participating in the Green & Clean Initiative program.

 For more information about any of the programs listed above, contact DCR's urban nutrient management specialist: